timothymeyers/NoOpsAccelerator/src/bicep/overlays/policy/nist-r5/readme.md

-# Overlays: NoOps Accelerator - Policy - Hub/Spoke
+# Overlays: NoOps Accelerator - Policy - NIST SP 800-53 R5 Policy

 > **IMPORTANT: This is currenly work in progress.**